Guide to Fishing Reel Types

 Use: Carp/Specimen fishing, effective with self hooking and anti-eject methods (hair rigs)

-The term baitrunner owes its origins to Shimano, however more recently ‘baitrunner’ has become generally used to describe reels with a freespool function.
-Shimano’s original freespool fishing reel, The Aero Baitrunner, was released in the 1980′s quickly establishing itself as a firm favourite and consequently the design has been inherited and refined by many other manufacturers.
+Shimano’s original freespool fishing reel, The Aero Baitrunner, was released in the 1980’s quickly establishing itself as a firm favourite.
+Consequently the baitrunner design has been inherited and refined by many other manufacturers.

 Big Pit Fishing Reels